 The KBS PhD programme is designed to provide a thorough training for research careers in academia or industry.
 Our students generally take up academic appointments in UK or international higher education institutions or work in policy or industry settings.

-Kent Business School is a member of the European Foundation for Management Development (EFMD) and the Chartered Association of Business Schools (CABS); and the Kent MBA is an Association of MBAs (AMBA) accredited programme.
-In addition, KBS have accreditations with The Chartered Institute of Personnel and Development (CIPD), the Chartered Management Institute (CMI), The Chartered Institute of Logistics and Transport (CILT) and The Chartered Institute of Marketing (CIM).
+KBS is a member of the European Foundation for Management Development (EFMD) and the Chartered Association of Business Schools (CABS); and the Kent MBA is an Association of MBAs (AMBA) accredited programme.